Spiratatoe/Cabot_Trail_CEC_2025/README.md

 - How to run your code
 - What language and version your code uses (e.g., Python 3.11)
 - A list of required packages (e.g., Pandas, NumPy), with versions if needed (e.g., pytorch==2.1.116).
 A `requirements.txt` would also suffice.
+- Which files (with links if not located on git branch) that need to be downloaded to run your code.
 - If needed, what OS your code should be run on.
 Any specifications of this sort not included in your README cannot be assumed to be on the Directors’ machine(s).

 # Info Files